SyliusCrafts/BootstrapTheme/README.md

 #### Change theme in the admin panel

 1. Go to `Configuration > Channels`
-2. Edit desired channel
+2. Edit desired channel from the list
-3. Change Theme in `Look & feel > Theme` to `Sylius Bootstrap Theme`
+3. Go to `Look & feel > Theme` section
+4. Change theme to `Sylius Bootstrap Theme`

 Developers
 ----------